 The sword-shaped Power Shards are unique to Battlegrounds.
-They increase your champion's damage and last until death.
+They increase your champion's damage and lasts until death.
 There are three ways to acquire these:

 - Spawn points directly north and south (up and down on the map) of each Guardian.

 - Land killing blows on the Challenger and other NPCs.

 - Kill enemy players who carry Power Shards (half of them are dropped upon death).

 The importance of collecting as many Power Shards as possible cannot be underestimated.
 Once fully buffed, your champion will turn into an absolute powerhouse.